architect-01/mvpw-3327-wakanda-forever/README.md

 - **register (address \_citizen)**
   - Can be called by any address - anyone can register any non previously registered address.
 - **vote (uint256 \_candidateId, uint256 \_amount)**
-  - While the frontend is designed such that the message (intended vote) is signed by the voter and passed to the server to be posted on the blockchain, SC has the ability for the voter to directly.
+  - While the frontend is designed such that the message (intended vote) is signed by the voter and passed to the server to be posted on the blockchain, SC has the ability for the voter to cast a vote directly.
 - **winningCandidates ()**
   - Returns top 3 candidates with highest number of votes.